 Devicification (device-ification) is the opportunity to create a physical packaging platform that interlocks with smart devices.
 The physical platform may have various benefits such as smart materials that extend shelf life.
 It could also utilize the Internet of Things (IoT) as a means of communicating with a mobile device or computer, with most of the intelligence built into a smart device or appliance.

-In a recent webinar, Julio Oropeza, Sr. Business Unit Director of Consumer Devices at Jabil Packaging Solutions, and Joss Warburton, Director of Design at Radius Innovation and Development, explored devicification and how brands can leverage it to enhance the consumer experience, find incremental revenue streams and reach higher profit margins.
+Jabil Packaging Solutions and Radius Innovation and Development explored devicification and how brands can leverage it to enhance the consumer experience, find incremental revenue streams and reach higher profit margins.

 The convenience provided by devicification elevates the consumer experience.
 The capabilities of existing devices like coffee makers, paper towel dispensers and water filters can be amplified with the addition of connectivity features.